-\textbf{Fairness in Reinforcement Learning.} Reinforcement learning (RL) methods which typically attempt to maximize the reward of an agent as defined by a specific objective may neglect fairness considerations \citep{jabbari2017fairness,smith2023bias}.
-Recent advances in critic-free RL algorithms for LLMs, such as GRPO \citep{shao2024deepseekmath}, RLOO \citep{rloo}, and REINFORCE++ \citep{hu2025reinforce}, have demonstrated remarkable success in aligning language models without requiring value function estimation.
-However, these methods lack mechanisms to address fairness across heterogeneous populations.
-Traditional fairness in RL can be categorized into single- or multi-agent settings \citep{reuel2024fairness, yang2023algorithmic, sahoo2024fedmrl}, with resampling \cite{puyol2021fairness} and Group DRO \cite{sagawa2019distributionally} being two popular fairness mitigation methods.
-To the best of our knowledge, however, none of the current works address the fairness challenge in critic-free RL optimization of VLLMs, where the computational requirements and multi-step reasoning processes present unique challenges distinct from traditional RL settings.
-Our work bridges this gap by extending GRPO with fairness-aware mechanisms specifically designed for the requirements of medical VLLMs.
+\textbf{Fairness in Reinforcement Learning.} Reinforcement learning methods which typically attempt to maximize agent reward may neglect fairness considerations \citep{jabbari2017fairness,smith2023bias}; prior fairness-aware RL work targets recommendation \citep{ge2022toward} and RLHF preference aggregation \citep{chakraborty2024maxmin}, but in single-task or value-based regimes that do not transfer to critic-free generative VLLMs.
+Recent critic-free RL algorithms for LLMs, such as GRPO \citep{shao2024deepseekmath}, RLOO \citep{rloo}, and REINFORCE++ \citep{hu2025reinforce}, have demonstrated success in aligning language models without value function estimation, but lack mechanisms to address fairness across heterogeneous populations.
+Traditional fairness mitigation methods include resampling \cite{puyol2021fairness} and Group DRO \cite{sagawa2019distributionally}, though these were designed for discriminative models with fixed output spaces.
+Adversarially Reweighted Learning (ARL) \citep{lahoti2020fairness} addresses fairness without demographics, but requires training a separate adversary network, assumes fixed output spaces inherent to discriminative classifiers, and cannot handle the generative, multi-step reasoning of VLLMs.
+To the best of our knowledge, no current work addresses fairness in critic-free RL optimization of VLLMs, where computational requirements and multi-step reasoning processes present unique challenges distinct from traditional RL settings.
+Our work bridges this gap by extending GRPO with fairness-aware mechanisms specifically designed for medical VLLMs.

-\textbf{Fairness in ML and Large Language Models.} Recent multimodal LLMs such as Qwen-2.5-VL \citep{bai2025qwen2} and domain-specific models like MedGemma \citep{sellergren2025medgemma} have demonstrated impressive clinical reasoning capabilities, yet their fairness properties remain largely unexplored.
-While models like DeepSeek-R1 \citep{guo2025deepseek} have advanced reasoning through reinforcement learning, they lack mechanisms to ensure equitable performance across demographic groups.
-Existing fairness works in healthcare FMs \citep{khan2023fair,jin2024fairmedfm,luo2024fairclip} have focused on predictive bias in unimodal models. \citet{khan2023fair} revealed consistent under-performance for female patients, while \citet{luo2024fairclip} proposed optimal-transport approaches for performance-fairness tradeoffs.
-However, these methods cannot address the unique challenges of reasoning-capable VLLMs, where multi-step reasoning and reinforcement learning create new pathways for bias amplification.
-Our work is the first to tackle fairness in critic-free RL training for multimodal clinical reasoning models.